Rex Burkhead Player Prop Bets for NFL Week 17 | Houston vs. San Francisco 1/2/2022

 Matchup vs. San Francisco

-- In his only career matchups, Burkhead had 12 rushing yards versus the 49ers, 37.5 fewer than his over/under in Sunday's game.
+- Against the 49ers, Burkhead's 12 rushing yards in his lone career matchup are 37.5 fewer than his over/under in Sunday's game.

-- Burkhead did not have a touchdown run in that matchup against the 49ers.
+- Burkhead did not have a touchdown run in that game against the 49ers.

 - Note: Burkhead's stats vs. 49ers date back to 2016.